OrdnanceSurvey/OS-Open-Roads-stylesheets/Geopackage stylesheets/QGIS stylesheets (QML)/README.md

 # OS Open Roads

-These are QML files for OS Open Roads data as supplied in GML/GZ format.
+These are QML files for OS Open Roads data as supplied in Geopackage format.

 ## Quick start guide